 Pantry Staple Spices

 Two spices that you’ll probably be reaching for on a regular basis are cumin and coriander.
 They’re commonly used in a diverse range of culinary traditions that are characterized by their depth of spice, including those that we associate with the flavors of South Asia, the Middle East, North Africa, the Caribbean, and Mexico.
 Cumin and coriander are used in marinades, dry rubs, and as the spiced base of soups, stews, and curries.
 Jamie Oliver’s recipe for fish masala uses these two spices, in addition to turmeric — another that should be a staple in your pantry — to make an Indian-inspired paste to slather on your fillet of choice.

 Paprika, whether sweet or smoked, is also a spice that will come in handy in a variety of recipes — this one you’ll buy ground already — as it is used in blackening mixes or batters to add a little kick.
 These beer-battered fish tacos from Food52 are made with a batter spiced with paprika, cumin, and coriander.
-Mild rockfish or our pollock quick cuts would be a great fish option to use for this recipe.
+Mild Pacific rockfish or our Wild Alaska Pollock Quick Cuts would be a great fish option to use for this recipe.

 Ras el hanout, a North African spice blend, is made from more spices than you can count on both hands.
 Food Network’s recipe for pan-seared salmon is dusted with this mix before it hits the pan.
 While you probably will have make a run to the store, initially, to gather all the spices you need to make your own ras el hanout, you’ll be making enough to last you three months — and once you’ve put the spice blend together, it will become your go-to shortcut for nights when you need an effortless but satisfying meal.